 Why do this problem?

-You could start by having two different digits and asking how the digits could be arranged to make the numbers that are the largest/smallest.
+You could start by having two different digits and asking how the digits could be arranged to make the number that is the larger/smaller.
 Try this several times with different combinations of two digits.
 Could the digits be arranged to make a multiple of $5$?
 If not, why not?

 does not matter - it is the reasons that are important, and the fact that the children feel as if it is their decision!)

-Making the numbers one at a time with set of $0$ - $9$ digit cards should help all children access this problem.
+Making the numbers one at a time with set of $0$ - $9$ digit cards, or using the interactivity, should help all children access this problem.